Designing IoT Applications

 Figure 8: Horizontalization for Innovation

 The number of contexts and hence the better contexts that can be built is directly proportional to the number of parameters that are being sensed from the application environment.
 The more the number of sensors, the more the number of data points and better the context building.
-If we have one (a temperature sensor) providing one IoT service (temperature service which provides the current temperature of a room), one can build only one simple context (the room is cold or hot).
+If we have one sensor (a temperature sensor) providing one IoT service (temperature service which provides the current temperature of a room), one can build only one simple context (the room is cold or hot).
 With two services, the number of possible contexts is three.
 With three services, seven contexts are possible.
 If there 'n' services, the number of contexts possible are (2^n) - 1.
 If you have 100 basic IoT services, the number of possible contexts that can be built is 1 267 650 600 228 229 401 496 703 205 375.
 It is one nonillion which is over one trillion trillion possible contexts.
 While some of these are not useful contexts, even if there are 1% useful contexts, the number of contexts one could build is unlimited in a moderate IoT deployment involving 100 different sensors.
 This allows innovation and collaboration for building better IoT applications provided that the IoT devices can be integrated horizontally.

 Managing the Millions of New Devices Everyday